 Two Kinds of Website Information

+With 5 billion daily searches, and 3.5 billion on Google alone, the internet has become a valuable source of information not only for individuals but also for businesses.
 Let’s talk about how web data can be valuable for your business.
-We classify all website data into two big categories: internal and external website data.
-Internal data is all the information that websites contain: text, pictures, videos, documents, and other files.
+We classify all website data into two major categories: internal and external website data.
+Internal data is all the publicly accessible information that websites contain: text, pictures, videos, documents, and other files.
 It is also called website content.
-Other internal data could be URLs, HTML code, and metadata.
+Other internal data can include URLs, HTML code, and metadata.
 External data is information about a website from other sources: statistical information (e.g., from archive.org), traffic data, rankings, and more.

-In this article, we will look at internal data, how to extract it, and what value it can bring to your business.
+In this article, we will look at internal data, how to extract it from web pages, and what value it can bring to your business.

 Pictures and video content